Finding Alpha In Reliable Dividend Banks

 Here's one more tidbit about the reliable dividend banks: Only one of the 31 has been sold since year-end 2014 (The Bank of Kentucky to BB&T (NYSE:BBT)).
 In contrast, the total number of US banks shrank by more than 10% during the same time.

-In this post you will discover why investors in these reliable dividend banks prefer independence.
+In this post, you will discover why investors in these reliable dividend banks prefer independence.

-Before going further let's identify the 30 banks that succeeded to raise dividends annually since 2005.
-These banks are Access (NASDAQ:ANCX), Arrow (NASDAQ:AROW), Auburn (NASDAQ:AUBN), BancFirst (NASDAQ:BANF), Bar Harbor (NYSEMKT:BHB), Bank of Marin (NASDAQ:BMRC), Bryn Mawr (NASDAQ:BMTC), Bank of Oklahoma (NASDAQ:BOKF), Commerce (NASDAQ:CBSH), Community Bank (NYSE:CBU), Frost (NYSE:CFR), Community Trust (NYSE:CTB), First Capital (NASDAQ:FCAP), First of Long Island (NASDAQ:FLIC), Farmers & Merchants (OTCQX:FMCB), Horizon (NASDAQ:HBNC), National Bankshares (NASDAQ:NKSH), Norwood (NASDAQ:NWFL), Bank of the Ozarks (NASDAQ:OZRK), Prosperity (NYSE:PB), People's United (NASDAQ:PBCT), Stock Yards (NASDAQ:SYBT), Tompkins (NYSEMKT:TMP), United (NASDAQ:UBSI), UMB (NASDAQ:UMBF), Westamerica (NASDAQ:WABC), and Washington Trust (NASDAQ:WASH).
+Before going further, let's identify the 30 banks that succeeded in raising dividends annually since 2005.
+These banks are Access National Corp.
+(NASDAQ:ANCX), Arrow Financial Corp.
+(NASDAQ:AROW), Auburn National Bancorporation (NASDAQ:AUBN), BancFirst Corp.
+(NASDAQ:BANF), Bar Harbor Bankshares (NYSEMKT:BHB), Bank of Marin Bancorp (NASDAQ:BMRC), Bryn Mawr Bank Corp.
+(NASDAQ:BMTC), Bank of Oklahoma (NASDAQ:BOKF), Commerce Bancshares (NASDAQ:CBSH), Community Bank System (NYSE:CBU), Cullen/Frost Bankers (NYSE:CFR), Community Trust Bancorp (NASDAQ:CTBI), First Capital (NASDAQ:FCAP), First of Long Island Corp.
+(NASDAQ:FLIC), Farmers & Merchants Bancorp (OTCQX:FMCB), Horizon Bancorp (NASDAQ:HBNC), National Bankshares (NASDAQ:NKSH), Norwood Financial Corp.
+(NASDAQ:NWFL), Bank of the Ozarks (NASDAQ:OZRK), Prosperity Bancshares (NYSE:PB), People's United Financial, Inc. (NASDAQ:PBCT), Stock Yards Bancorp (NASDAQ:SYBT), Tompkins Financial Corp.
+(NYSEMKT:TMP), United Bankshares (NASDAQ:UBSI), UMB Financial Corp.
+(NASDAQ:UMBF), Westamerica (NASDAQ:WABC), and Washington Trust (NASDAQ:WASH).

 Table 1 provides a snapshot of each bank.

-Table 1 (6/10/2017.
-Sources: Ycharts, Morningstar)
+Table 1 (6/10/2017; Sources: YCharts, Morningstar)

 Note that nine of the banks are highlighted in red.
 These banks -- which we will call the "Parsons 9" -- are ones in which I have been invested for some time.
 (One bank I wish I owned is Stock Yard Bancorp.
 The bank met my investment criteria back in 2014, but I low-balled my purchase limit order.
 Trying to shave a couple percentage points off my acquisition cost, I lost out on a terrific Kentucky community bank that ginned out total returns of 16% in 2015 and 89% in 2016.)